mandar-01/Restaurant-ordering-Frontend/README.md

 # Run using Docker

 To run the application using Docker, build an image using the given Dockerfile.
-Run `docker build -t sweetgreen_frontend .` from the root directory to build an image.
-Once an image is built, run `docker run -p 3000:3000 sweetgreen_frontend` to start the application.
+Run `docker build -t frontend .` from the root directory to build an image.
+Once an image is built, run `docker run -p 3000:3000 frontend` to start the application.
 Visit `http://localhost:3000/` to view the application.